RBI's NBFC Exemption: Unlocking a Surge of Specialized Lenders?

 What if a single regulatory tweak could slash barriers for small lenders, spark a wave of innovative financing outfits, and reshape India's credit landscape, all while keeping systemic risks in check?
 The Reserve Bank of India's (RBI) bold proposal to exempt certain smaller non-banking financial companies (NBFCs) from mandatory registration is doing just that, promising a quieter revolution in niche lending.

-RBI s NBFC Exemption: Unlocking a Surge of Specialized Lenders
+RBI NBFC Exemption: Boost for Specialized Lenders

 The Core of the Change: Easing the Registration Hurdle